 where $n_{\varphi}$ represents the signal noise.
 According to Eq.(~\ref{eq:dpc_formula}), matrix $\mathbf{B}$ is defined as:

 where \begin{footnotesize}

 \end{footnotesize} matrix $\boldsymbol{O}=diag(\gamma,\gamma,\cdots,\gamma)$ ($\gamma=10^{-12}$) guarantees the invertibility of $\mathbf{B}$, index $m$ refers to the number of detector elements, $\Delta=\frac{\Delta s}{2w}$ denotes the splitting of half of signal separation in terms of the number of detector elements with width $w$, $i$ and $j$ represent the indices of row and column in the matrix, respectively.
-The working mechanism of $\mathbf{B}$ is illustrated in Fig.~\ref{fig:overlap_rec_pro}.
-If ignoring the signal noise $n_{\varphi}$, essentially, the phase signal $\varphi$ in Eq.~(\ref{eq:phi_matrix}) without splitting can be solved from $\mathbf{B}^{-1}\Phi$, see Fig.~\ref{fig:overlap_rec_pro}.
+The work flow of $\mathbf{B}$ is illustrated in Fig.~\ref{fig:overlap_rec_pro}.
+If ignoring signal noise $n_{\varphi}$, essentially, the phase signal $\varphi$ in Eq.~(\ref{eq:phi_matrix}) without splitting can be solved by $\mathbf{B}^{-1}\Phi$, see Fig.~\ref{fig:overlap_rec_pro}.

-However, the analytical inversion of Eq.~(\ref{eq:phi_matrix}) would dramatically boost the image noise.
-To mitigate, a signal optimization based penalized weighted least-square model with total variation (PWLS-TV) is applied.
+The analytical inversion of Eq.~(\ref{eq:phi_matrix}) would dramatically boost the image noise.
+To mitigate, the penalized weighted least-square model with total variation (PWLS-TV) is applied.
 PWLS-TV can effectively enhance the image quality, i.e., signal-to-noise-ratio (SNR), while preserving the edges and details~\cite{fessler}.
-In the case of nPCT imaging, the objective function can be formulated as~\cite{fessler, wang2006penalized}:
+In the case of nPCT imaging, the objective function is formulated as~\cite{fessler}:

-where $\alpha$ is a smoothing parameter that controls the consistency between the estimation and the measurement, $\varLambda $ is a diagonal matrix with the $q^{th}$ detector element of $\sigma_{\varphi_{q}}^{2}$ equals to~\cite{chen2011scaling}:
+where $\alpha$ denotes a smoothing parameter that controls the consistency between the estimation and measurement, $\varLambda $ denotes a diagonal matrix with the $q^{th}$ detector element $\sigma_{\varphi_{q}}^{2}$ equals to~\cite{chen2011scaling}:

-Herein, $\epsilon$ represents the effective efficiency of the interferometer and was set to 0.7 in this study, $M$ denotes the total number of phase steps, and ${I}_{q}$ represents the detected photons in the $q^{th}$ detector element.
-In Eq.~(\ref{eq:objective_function}), the prior term $\mathbf{R}_{\mathrm{TV}}(\varphi)$ is defined as~\cite{TV_method}:
+Herein, $\epsilon$ represents the response efficiency of the interferometer and was set to 0.5 in this study, $M$ denotes the total number of phase steps, and ${I}_{q}$ represents the detected photons in the $q^{th}$ detector element.
+In Eq.~(\ref{eq:objective_function}), the prior term $\mathbf{R}_{\mathrm{TV}}(\varphi)$ is defined as:

 where $\upsilon$ is a small constant used for keeping $\mathbf{R}_{\mathrm{TV}}(\varphi)$ differentiable with respect to image intensity.